xmlet/XsdParser/README.md

 #### Missing ref elements

 <div style="text-align: right">
 The referenced element does not exist.
 Even though it should not happen, it might.
-In order to deal with this problem there were created wrappers to all elements.
+In order to deal with this problem there were created wrappers to each element.
 </div>

 <br />

 <div style="text-align: right">
-UnsolvedElement - A wrapper to all elements that were not found in the file.
+UnsolvedElement - A wrapper class to each element that was not found in the file.
 </div>

 <div style="text-align: right">
-ConcreteElement - A wrapper to all elements that are present in the document.
+ConcreteElement - A wrapper class to each element that is present in the document.
 </div>

 <div style="text-align: right">
-NamedConcreteElement - A wrapper to all elements that are present in the document and have a name attribute present.
+NamedConcreteElement - A wrapper class to each element that is present in the document and has a name attribute present.
 </div>

 <div style="text-align: right">
-ReferenceBase - A shared interface from which UnsolvedReference and ConcreteElement derive.
+ReferenceBase - A common interface between UnsolvedReference and ConcreteElement.
 </div>

 <br />